nusolar/training-f23/src/pipeline/step-1/can-frames.md

 <div style="text-align: center"><i>A simplified view of a CAN bus frame</i></div>

-As shown above, many of this bits in a frame are responsible for ensuring reliable and orderly transmission on the line (e.g. the 16 bits for the cylic redundancy check).
+As shown above, many of this bits in a frame are responsible for ensuring reliable and orderly transmission on the line (e.g. the 16 bits for the cyclic redundancy check).
 These details are largely unimportant for Software.
 For our purposes, a CAN frame is composed of two parts: the frame ID and the data.